tusktenon/hyperskill-java-projects/FitnessTrackerAPI/NOTES.md

     ```
 It turns out that the `AuthenticationManager` object isn't accessible during `SecurityFilterChain` building, and the `manager` variable obtained above is simply `null`.

-3. We're still using Basic HTTP authentication for most endpoints.
-Note that we now have to explicitly add our `UserDetailsService` bean while building the `HttpSecurity` object used to define our `SecurityFilterChain` (to be honest, I don't know why this is so).
-That being the case, I decided to move the `UserDetailsService` implementation from a lambda-defined bean in `SecurityConfig` to its own named class.
-This change results in a better matching pair of fields for `SecurityConfig` (an `AuthenticationProvider` has a closer semantic relationship to a `UserDetailsService` than to a `CrudRepository`), and also makes it clear that this `UserDetailsService` applies to `Developer`, not `Application`.
+3. We need to add our `ApiKeyAuthenticationProvider` while building the `HttpSecurity` object used to define our `SecurityFilterChain`:
+    ```java
+    http.authenticationProvider(apiKeyAuthenticationProvider())
+    ```
+Doing so, however, will break Basic HTTP authentication, and all secured endpoints other than `/api/tracker` will be inaccessible.
+Spring issues the following warning at program startup, explaining the problem:

+    > `Global AuthenticationManager configured with an AuthenticationProvider bean.
+UserDetailsService beans will not be used by Spring Security for automatically configuring username/password login.
+Consider removing the AuthenticationProvider bean.
+Alternatively, consider using the UserDetailsService in a manually instantiated DaoAuthenticationProvider.`

+    As suggested, adding a `DaoAuthenticationProvider` bean fixes the issue.
+Note that we don't need to add explicitly add this provider while building the `HttpSecurity` object:
+    ```java
+    http.authenticationProvider(developerAuthenticationProvider())
+    ```
+is correct but unnecessary.
+Technically, we can also resolve this issue without the `DaoAuthenticationProvider` bean, by just adding the `UserDetailsService` bean while building the `HttpSecurity` object:
+    ```java
+    http.userDetailsService(developerDetailsService())
+    ```
+However, while this restores the program's functionality, it does not suppress the Spring warning.